 NOTL Hydro shall waive the requirement for a security deposit where:

-An existing Customer has a good payment history from a previous or current address for the most recent relevant time period set out above;
+An existing Customer has a good payment history from a previous or current address for the most recent relevant time period set out above, where some of the time period which makes up the good payment history has occurred in the previous 24 months;

-A Customer provides a letter from another electricity distributor or gas distributor in Canada confirming a good payment history with that distributor for the most recent relevant time period set out above;
+A Customer provides a letter from another electricity distributor or gas distributor in Canada confirming a good payment history with that distributor for the most recent relevant time period set out above, where some of the time period which makes up the good payment history has occurred in the previous 24 months;

+A Residential or General Service less than 50kW demand Customer enrolls in a Pre-Authorized Payment Plan;

-A residential or General Service < 5000kW demand Customer owns the property where the service is requested and establishes service in that name(s)
+A Residential or General Service less than 50kW Customer owns the property where the service is requested and establishes service in that name(s);

-A residential Customer has been qualified as an eligible low-income customers and requests a deposit waiver or a deposit held on hand by NOTL Hydro to be returned: or

-A customer, other than a Customer in a General Service greater than 5000kW demand rate class, provides a satisfactory credit check made at the Customer’s expense.
+A customer, other than a Customer in a Large Use rate class, provides a satisfactory credit check made at the Customer’s expense; or

+An eligible low-income customer has requested a waiver under the section below.

+When issuing a bill for a security deposit in accordance with above sections, NOTL Hydro shall advise a residential customer that the security deposit requirement will be waived for an eligible low-income customer upon request, provided that such a Customer contacts NOTL Hydro and thereafter confirms their low-income eligibility.
+The distributor shall notify the customer by means of a bill insert, bill message, letter or outgoing telephone message and shall include the distributor’s contact information where the customer can obtain further information and a referral to a Low-Income Energy Assistance Program (LEAP) Intake Agency to review the customer’s low-income eligibility.

+Where a distributor is advised by a LEAP Intake Agency that the agency is assessing the customer for eligibility as a low-income customer, the due date for payment of the security deposit shall be extended for at least 21 days pending the eligibility decision of the LEAP Intake Agency.

 Forms of Security

-The form of payment of a security deposit for a residential Customer shall be cash or cheque at the discretion of the Customer.
+Residential - The form of payment of a security deposit for a residential Customer shall be cash or cheque at the discretion of the Customer.

-The form of payment of a security deposit for a non-residential customer shall be cash, cheque or an automatically renewing, irrevocable letter of credit from a bank as defined in the Bank Act, 1991, c.46 at the discretion of the customer.
+General Service - The form of payment of a security deposit for a non-residential customer shall be cash, cheque or an automatically renewing, irrevocable letter of credit from a bank as defined in the Bank Act, 1991, c.46 at the discretion of the customer.
 NOTL Hydro at its discretion may also accept other forms of security such as surety bonds and third-party guarantees.

-Low-income Assistance

-Upon issuing a bill for a security deposit NOTL Hydro shall advise a residential Customer that the security deposit requirement will be waived for an eligible low-income Customer provided that such a Customer contacts NOTL Hydro and thereafter confirms his or her low-income eligibility.
-NOTL Hydro will provide Customers with contact information where they can obtain further information and a referral to a LEAP Intake Agency or government agency to review the Customer’s low-income eligibility.
-When confirmed by a LEAP Intake Agency or government agency that a low-income assessment process has been initiated, the due date for the payment will be extended for up to 21 days pending the eligibility decision.
+NOTL Hydro shall permit the customer to provide a security deposit in equal instalments paid over a period of at least four months.
+A customer may, in its discretion, choose to pay the security deposit over a shorter period of time.
+Despite the above, NOTL Hydro shall permit a residential customer to provide a security deposit in equal installments paid over a period of 6 months, including where a new security deposit is required due to NOTL Hydro having applied the existing security deposit against amounts owing.
+A customer may elect to pay the security deposit over a shorter period of time.

 Calculation of a Security Deposit